jmcgill/cuter/slides/challenge_0.markdown

-### Warmup challenge
+### Warm-up challenge

-Write a program which prompts the user for 2 numbers, adds them together, and then displays them using an alert (just to be annoying).
+Write a program that prompts the user for 2 numbers, adds them together, and then displays them using an alert (just to be annoying).

-**Hint**: To convert a string to a number use parseInt:
+**Hint**: To convert a string to a number use `parseInt`:

     parseInt("5") == 5